Reviewing Stabilis Solutions (SLNG) and Its Competitors

 |2.28

-Stabilis Solutions currently has a consensus target price of $8.00, indicating a potential upside of 41.09%.
-As a group, “Natural gas distribution” companies have a potential downside of 5.23%.
-Given Stabilis Solutions’ stronger consensus rating and higher probable upside, equities research analysts plainly believe Stabilis Solutions is more favorable than its competitors.
+Stabilis Solutions presently has a consensus price target of $8.00, indicating a potential upside of 52.09%.
+As a group, “Natural gas distribution” companies have a potential downside of 3.78%.
+Given Stabilis Solutions’ stronger consensus rating and higher probable upside, equities analysts plainly believe Stabilis Solutions is more favorable than its peers.

+This table compares Stabilis Solutions and its peers’ net margins, return on equity and return on assets.

 Summary

-Stabilis Solutions competitors beat Stabilis Solutions on 7 of the 12 factors compared.
+Stabilis Solutions peers beat Stabilis Solutions on 8 of the 13 factors compared.

 Stabilis Solutions, Inc. engages in the provision of small-scale liquefied natural gas production, distribution, and fueling services to multiple end markets.
 It operates through the following segments: LNG and Power Delivery.
 The LNG segment supplies LNG to the industrial, midstream, and oilfield sectors in North America and provides turnkey fuel solutions to help users of propane, diesel and other crude-based fuel products convert to LNG.
 The Power Delivery segment provides power delivery solutions to the global energy industry through its subsidiary in Brazil and joint venture in China.
 The company was founded on October 21, 1996 and is headquartered in Houston, TX.